wp-plugins/facebook-button-plugin/readme.txt

 == Screenshots ==

 1. Plugin admin page.
-2. Displaying Facebook Button ater your post.
+2. Displaying Facebook Button after your post.
 3. Displaying Facebook Button in your post via the shortcode.

 == Changelog ==

+= V2.41 - 16.07.2015 =
+* Update : Ability to use the current site language for Facebook buttons (Using Multilanguage by BestWebSoft).
+* Bugfix : We fixed the 'share' button displaying bug (when the shortcode is used).

 = V2.40 - 15.06.2015 =
 * New : Ability to restore settings to defaults.